Introduction to Best Practices for SMS Marketing

 You must get consent before sending marketing messages.
 Without consent, you run the risk of facing heavy fines, damaging your brand, and annoying your customers.
 By getting consent first, your text marketing campaign will be legal and yield a greater response as you’re texting customers who want to receive your messages.

-If you’re not sure whether or not you have consent or need consent, contact our experts at firstname.lastname@example.org.
+If you’re not sure whether you have consent or need consent, contact our experts at [email protected].

 Don’t text too much.
 No one wants their inbox flooded with texts from your business.
-Best practice is to send, at most, 2 – 4 texts a month.
+Best practice is to send 2–4 texts a month.
 Any more risks annoying your customers.

 Also, be clear about the frequency of your texts.
 You should state, either in your auto-confirmation message or when advertising your text campaign, how many texts you plan to send per month.
 The Pittsburgh Penguins were sued after sending more texts than stated in their terms and conditions, so be sure to stay within your limit.